 The apple cider vinegar in this scrub helps to dissolve surface oils and break up the hard inner plug of the blackheads.
 Apple cider vinegar also helps to balance the pH of the skin so that it is not a hospitable environment for fungus, yeast or bacteria to grow.
 The white salt used in this recipe for removing blackheads naturally helps to polish away dead skin cells and grime blocking your pores, thus removing the most common cause of inflammation.
 Salt also slightly dries the skin, remaining as a residue on the skin afterwards, helping to absorb any oils from the skin pores.

-- 1Puree ten cloves of raw chopped garlic in a blender to make a paste.You can also grate the garlic by hand if you prefer.
+- 1You can also grate the garlic by hand if you prefer.
 If you are treating a large portion of your body, you might want to add more garlic to the mix.
-It is also best to use wild garlic or organic garlic if you want to achieve optimum results.Advertisement
+It is also best to use wild garlic or organic garlic if you want to achieve optimum results.Puree ten cloves of raw chopped garlic in a blender to make a paste.Advertisement

 Method 4: With Oil of Wild Oregano And Olive Oil